GSA/site-scanning-documentation/about/project-management/web-presence-user-needs.md

   - Gov/agency engineers (Engineers)

 ## User Needs
-  - Managers need to find high-level information about Site Scanning to understand what it is, what it does, and how the program solves their agency’s needs around site information.
+  - Managers need to find high-level information about Site Scanning to understand what it is, what it does, and how the program solves their agency’s needs around site information.  - User Stories:
+    - As an agency program manager/director, I want to know how the Site Scanning program works so that I can decide if the data can be helpful to the agency team members working on our sites.
+    - As an agency web manager, I want to know all of the sites that my agency hosts so that I can understand the breadth and depth of our web presence.
+    - As an agency web manager, I want to see a list of my sites need modernization so that I can prioritize those efforts accodingly.
   - Analysts need to have access to the scan data to spot problems or trends.
   - Engineers need to have access to the scan data API to connect the data with other systems programmatically (e.g. creating dashboards, ingesting and reusing the data within different applications, etc.).
   - Engineers need to find information on how to: